adeweaver/docs/.github/CONTRIBUTING.md

-# Contributing to LangChain
+# Contributing to LangChain Docs

-Hi there!
-Thank you for being interested in contributing to the LangChain docs.
+Please read our [contributing guide](https://docs.langchain.com/docs/contributing) to learn how you can make a contribution to the LangChain documentation.

-With many open-source projects in a rapidly developing field, we are extremely open to contributions.
+Happy writing!

-To contribute to our docs, please read our docs on [how to contribute to docs](https://docs.langchain.com/docs/contributing) (super meta, we know).
+🎤🦜